pybricks/pybricks.github.io/_includes/snippets/pup-remote-car.md

 - otherwise to -100% when you press the right **-** button,
 - otherwise to 0%

 You could achieve the same effect using conventional if-else blocks.
-You can see this in the video below.
 The ternary block makes the code more compact and easier to read.